 Businesses should determine when and how to pay federal income tax from the start.
-As you start adding employees, this will get a little more complicated, but you’ll at least know whether to deposit your taxes monthly or semi-weekly.
-For the first year, you’ll make monthly tax deposits, which will be due by the 15th of each month.
+This will become a little more complicated as you begin adding employees, but at least you’ll know whether to deposit your taxes monthly or semi-weekly.
+You’ll make monthly tax deposits for the first year.
+They're due by the 15th of each month.

-From your second year forward, your payroll taxes will be subject to something called a “lookback period.”
+Your payroll taxes will be subject to a “lookback period" from your second year forward.
 This is an estimate of your yearly taxes based on your total gross income payroll taxes for the previous year, ending on the most recent June 30.
 Either you or your tax professional will submit these taxes via electronic funds transfer using the Electronic Federal Tax Payment System.

 FICA for the Self-Employed

 The Federal Insurance Contributions Act applies to all wage-earning workers, regardless of employment status.
-If you’re self-employed or run your own business, you won’t have an employer to submit your Social Security and Medicare taxes to the Social Security Administration.
-Paying these taxes not only keeps you compliant with tax laws, but it also ensures you have money available to you when you’re ready to retire and claim your social security benefits.
+You won’t have an employer to submit your Social Security and Medicare taxes to the Social Security Administration on your behalf if you're self-employed or run your own business.
+Paying these taxes not only keeps you compliant with tax laws, but it also ensures that you have money available to you when you’re ready to retire and claim your Social Security benefits.

-Unfortunately, as a self-employed worker, you won’t have an employer to match your contributions.
-That means you’ll pay the full amount yourself.
-This is called the self-employment tax, and it will be 15.3 percent of all your taxable wages.
-If you earned $137,700 or more in 2020, you’ll only pay Social Security tax, 12.4 percent, on that amount.
-You’ll pay 2.9 percent for Medicare taxes for the full amount.
+Unfortunately, you won’t have an employer to match your contributions if you're self-employed.
+This means that you’ll have to pay the full amount yourself.
+This is referred to as the self-employment tax.
+It will be 15.3 percent of your taxable wages.
+If you earned $142,800 in 2021, you’ll pay 12.4 percent in Social Security tax on that amount.
+You’ll pay another 2.9 percent for Medicare taxes on the full amount that you earned.